 The world was orange and turquoise, sunlight playing on labradorite.
-There was a man in front of a canvas, painting an ever changing field - wheat, poppies, sunflowers.
+There was a man in front of a canvas, painting an ever-changing field - wheat, poppies, sunflowers.
 Van Gogh at work.
 Orange and turquoise, again.
 Next, I was in a museum.
-It was quite dark, but there was an illuminated sphere in the middle … Continue reading Sixty-Two
+It was quite dark, but there was an illuminated sphere in the middle of … Continue reading Orange and Turquoise

 Standing at a deep well with the Siberian man, I could see metallic steps leading to the crystal clear water below.
 We started to go down.
 The stairs were rusty, rough and cold to the touch.
 Some of the wall was covered with moss.
 We went deeper and deeper, then entered the water and started to sink.
 We did not stop.